-here are three basic types of treatment – surgery, chemotherapy and radiotherapy.
-Several other new pet therapy treatments are also sometimes available, such as photodynamic therapy or immunotherapy.
+Here are three basic types of treatment – surgery, chemotherapy and radiotherapy.
+Several other new pet cancer therapy treatments are also sometimes available, such as photodynamic therapy or immunotherapy.
 Some forms of treatment require frequent visits to your own vet, or to veterinary medicine specialists.

 Chemotherapy: a treatment option appropriate for several types of cancer.
-Veterinary chemotherapy often has few, or no side effects, due to the fact that the relative doses used are smaller than those used in humans.
-Unfortunately, it does not usually cure the cancer – the aim is to slow the cancer down and reduce the symptoms.
+Numerous studies show that veterinary chemotherapy often has few, or no side effects, due to the fact that the relative doses used are smaller than those used in humans.
+Unfortunately, it does not usually cure the cancer – the aim is to slow the cancer cells down and reduce the symptoms.

 Chemotherapy is sometimes carried out following surgery, especially if it has not been possible to remove the entire cancer, to try to slow down recurrence.
 It is also used in widespread cancers that cannot be surgically removed, such as those involving the white blood cells (leukemias).